phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

         Often a job advertisement has desitable traits, either these are part of the job, or they are not, this is variable inconcise list subject to the whim of the hiring party, such a list makes it more difficult to understand the rules of hiring.

         Consider reducing this to a single list of essential traits, make a firm decision about what you do and don't want in an employee.

+- [ ] Be concise in job description

+        An autistic indivdual will find it difficult to read in-between the lines and will avoid applying for a job if the details are not concise and if they do not match well with their skillsets, when in reality a job may be flexible with the advertised skillset.

+        Generic job descriptions could likely put off highly qualified individuals.